Research Overview

 Hot Jupiter Planet Occurrence Rate around Halo Stars

-I investigated hot Jupiter planet occurrence in the metal-poor regime (-2 < [Fe/H] < -0.6).
+We investigated hot Jupiter planet occurrence in the metal-poor regime (-2 < [Fe/H] < -0.6).
 By considering the most metal-poor stars, we can glimpse into the past to understand planet formation and what role metallicity plays in planet formation.
 It is an important first step in determining how planet formation occurs on a larger scale.
-This work serves as an archor point for future work where I will constrain the functional form of Jovian planet occurrence vs metallicity.